Lenox (company)

-Lenox Corporation is an American manufacturing company that sells tableware, giftware, and collectible products under the Lenox, Reed & Barton, Gorham, and Oneida brands.
+Lenox Corporation is an American import company that sells tableware, giftware, and collectible products under the Lenox, Reed & Barton, Gorham, and Oneida brands.
 For most of the 20th century, it was the most prestigious American maker of tableware, and the company produced other decorative pieces as well.
-Several Lenox china services were commissioned for the White House.
+Several Lenox china services have been commissioned for the White House.
 By 2020, it was the last significant manufacturer of bone china in the United States, until the COVID-19 pandemic forced the closure of the company's only remaining American factory.

 History

 Lenox was founded in 1889 by Walter Scott Lenox as Lenox's Ceramic Art Company in Trenton, New Jersey.

 As Lenox's products became popular in the early 20th century, the company expanded its production to a factory-style operation, making tableware in standard patterns while still relying on skilled handworking, especially for painting.